mbaersch/plausible-analytics-tag-server/README.md

 If you want to collect data from several sources in different paths of the same profile, you can override the page path with a different value.
 This option also can be used for further data redaction or enrichment.

 ### Change Event Names
-Every event name can be translated for Umami using an optional override field.
+Every event name can be translated for Plausibe using an optional override field.
 You can for example set the new event name with a lookup table.

 ## Tip: How To Trigger
 Plausible processes pageviews and any other event as well.
 But as sending events only has an impact on reporting, you should make sure that only "reporting-relevant" events get sent to Plausible.
 That would be every `page_view` and all events that serve as a conversion in Plausible.
 You can use a lookup table variable to translate incoming event names to the desired conversion event name for Plausible and trigger the tag only if this variable contains a value.